Leader of the Year

 Solicitor of the Year

-This award recognises a solicitor practising in England and Wales who has demonstrated exceptional leadership, innovation, and measurable impact in promoting diversity, equity, and inclusion within the legal profession.
+This award recognises a solicitor practising in England and Wales who has demonstrated innovation and measurable impact in promoting diversity, equity, and inclusion within the legal profession.

 Nominees should have: